kelvinAI/fullstack-blog/index.md

 Install necessary packages, activate environment first
 ```
 source activate flask-env
-conda install flask pandas numpy
+conda install flask pandas numpy mysql-connector-python xlrd

 ```

-git pull or create the flask application in the web folder
+git pull or create the flask application in the web folder. eg at `/var/www/webapps/flaskapp/`

 Ensure that there's a passenger_wsgi.py in the root folder of the flask app.
 It'll look something like this